Teams use various iPaaS solutions to manage business relationships and organize workflows across platforms.

 14. Automate.io

 Automate.io is a low-code platform pitched to non-technical users.
-It aims to let you integrate apps within minutes using a code-free, drag-and-drop interface, with templates to help you quickly perform common tasks.
+It connects to over 200 apps through a code-free, drag-and-drop interface, with templates to help you perform common tasks quickly.
+The platform supports multi-step workflows (called “Bots”) and one-to-many integrations for distributing data to multiple destinations simultaneously.

 Best for: Small teams and non-technical users wanting simple, affordable automations.
 Its lower price point makes it accessible, though its app library and customization options are more limited than those of larger competitors.